 You can train its leafy vines to climb up a trellis and show off its delicate, star-shaped clusters of white blooms.

-Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to grow indoors.
+Bright and beautiful Clivia miniata is in the same family as Amaryllis, and is just as easy to grow indoors.

 These flowering hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
-Naturally a summer-bloomer, Kaffir Lily bulbs can be forced for early bloom indoors in late winter.
+Naturally a summer-bloomer, Clivia bulbs can be forced for early bloom indoors in late winter.